Introduction:

 Shrimp species:

-- White shrimp:
+- White Shrimp:

 White shrimp, also known as Penaeus indicus, is abundant in the warm waters of the Persian Gulf.
-These sweet and juicy crustaceans are a culinary delight that are commonly used in a variety of dishes, from grilled skewers to savory stews. - Pink shrimp:
+These sweet and juicy crustaceans are a culinary delight that are commonly used in a variety of dishes, from grilled skewers to savory stews. - Pink Shrimp:

 Aquatics of the Caspian Sea:

-One of the most famous fish in the north of the country is the white fish, which has an elongated body with large white spots.
+One of the most famous fish in the north of the country is the whitefish, which has an elongated body with large white spots.
 The meat of this fish is very delicious, soft and white.
 But because it has many thorns, it will be a bit difficult to cook and eat it.
 You can eat this fish grilled, fried or steamed according to your taste. -

-Trout, the best northern fish for grilling
+Trout, the best fish in the north for barbecue

 International types of fish and shrimp: